Xnopyt/Spacecraft/README.md

 - Power off by holding power for 3 seconds while on "NO SD" screen
 - Boot to OFW by holding down VOL + (works with/without SD card)
   - Usage: Hold down VOL +, then press POWER.
 Release VOL + when modchip LED turns off or the logo shows up.
-- Glitching behaviour from HWFLY-NX merged in (No toolbox or SD card firmware update supported)
+- Glitching behaviour from HWFLY-NX merged in
 - Resolved staircasing text issue when debugging over serial
+- Support for HWFLY-Toolbox

 - Atmosphere-NX Updater
   - Place `package3` and `stratosphere.romfs` in the root directory (preferably via FTP) to update at boot time, since only these 2 files cannot be replaced in HorizonOS.